Police officer pays for shoplifting suspects’ holiday dinner

 Somerset Officer Matt Lima responded to a report of shoplifting Dec.
 20 at Stop & Shop, where two women with two young children were accused of putting groceries into bags at a self-checkout kiosk without scanning them.

 The women said they had fallen on hard times and were trying to provide a Christmas dinner for the children.
-Lima says he was reminded of his own children and used his own money to buy $250 grocery gift cards.
+Lima says he was reminded of his own children and used his own money to buy $250 in grocery gift cards.

 “His actions exemplify what it means to protect and serve the members of our community,” Chief George McNeil said on the department’s website.